jamestweeddale/content-tweeter/README.md

 An implementation of this project is currently running, tweeting to Twitter as <a href="https://twitter.com/RandomTweetPony" target="_BLANK">@RandomTweetPony</a>.
 This implementation of ContentTweeter tweets random words, related images, and Linux fortunes at specified intervals.

 Project and all dependencies are compiled into a single jar file using Maven.
-The resulting jar can bein run at command line by simply running 'java -jar jtweeter.jar' provided the application configuration file is completed and in place.
+The resulting jar can be run at command line by simply running 'java -jar jtweeter.jar' provided the application configuration file is completed and in place.

 Sample configuration file including some information for running an instance of the project is located in main/resources/sample-jtweeter-config.xml